phillycommunitywireless/phillycommunitywireless/README.md

   link:
     href: The URL the link should point to.
     text: The text to display on the link.
     # Optional
+    class: Classes to add to the link/button element
+  # Optional
   heading: A heading above the text.
   class: Classes to add to the container element.